 Scotland’s soils are an important natural resource.
 They play an essential part in all our lives, providing us with a wide range of benefits.
 Some of these benefits are obvious, like growing food, while many are less clear, like filtering water, reducing flood risk and influencing climate.

-Scotland has a wide variety of different soils types.
-This is because our soils are created from a wide variety of rocks and sediments by a range of processes controlled by the climate and where the soil sits in the landscape.
+Scotland has a wide variety of soil types.
+This is because our soils are created from a range of rocks and sediments by number of processes controlled by the climate and where the soil sits in the landscape.

-Healthy soils can provide us with a wide range of benefits.
+Healthy soils provide a wide range of benefits.
 Some of these benefits are obvious, like growing food, while many are less clear, like filtering water, reducing flood risk and influencing climate.

 However, our soils can be damaged by a number of processes including erosion, compaction and loss of organic matter.
-Damaged soils can be a problem, not just for the soil itself, but also for people and the wider environment.
-For example, rivers can be damaged by soil erosion.
+Degraded soils can be a problem, not just for the soil itself, but also for people and the wider environment.
+For example, soil erosion can cause pollution in rivers.

 We need to protect our soils so that they can continue to provide the benefits we need, now and in future.